 This is a beautiful process and it makes for an excellent gift.

-So now you have a meditation mala, here’s how to use Buddhist prayer beads / malas for meditation: [I’ve written a more in-depth guide to how to use malas here.]
+So now you have a meditation mala, here’s how to use Buddhist prayer beads / malas for meditation: [I’ve written a more in-depth guide to how to use them here.]

-- Hold your mala in your right hand [unless this is hard because of the specific Buddhist mudra you’re using]
+- Hold your mala in your right hand.

 - Count by moving your thumb onto one of the Buddhist prayer bead.
 Count either each in-breath or each repetition of a mantra of Japa.